 Q. I can't do the Trail on just real cider alone...

 A. We know.
 Real cider is an *option* available for Trailers - but not all pubs on the Ale Trail (Ale being the operative word) serve it.
-Whilst the rise in popularity of real cider and perry continues year-on-year, there are simply not enough pubs in our branch stocking real cider to be able to guarantee a 21 pub AT that can be completed on cider only.
+Whilst the rise in popularity of real cider and perry continues year-on-year, there are simply not enough pubs in our branch stocking real cider to be able to guarantee an Ale Trail that can be completed on cider only.
 If a pub doesn't serve real cider, then you cannot get a sticker for another cider instead.
 Why not let the pub know that you would like some real cider?
 This may encourage them to stock it in future.
 Within 30 miles of Reading there are real cider and perry producers who would love to get more business.
 Read more at Real Cider & Perry.

 Q. The publican won't give me a sticker for my pint of Magners/Bulmers/Strongbow